Posted September 2017 by Melissa Abraham-Smith

 Has your old car finally kicked the bucket?
 Does a new addition to the family have you searching for something a little roomier?
 Your first home aside, purchasing a car is one of the biggest purchases you'll make!

-It can be all too easy to get caught up in the excitement of this big purchase, and overlook things you could be doing to ensure you’re making a safe, sensible purchasing decision for you, your family, and your bank balance.
+It's easy to get caught up in the excitement of this big purchase, and overlook things you could be doing to ensure you’re making a safe, sensible purchasing decision for you, your family, and your bank balance.

 To help make the process painless, we’ve compiled a checklist full of crucial things you need to consider when financing a new or used vehicle.